 The most hassle-free fried chicken wings recipe!
 Truly crispy on the outside and the juiciest meat in the middle, these wings cook up in no time at all!

-While baked or air fried chicken wings are a healthy way to cook them, sometimes we want the classic style that is extra crispy, juicy, and restaurant style.
+There are tons of ways to cook chicken wings, but sometimes, we want the classic style that is extra crispy, juicy, and restaurant-style.
 Enter fried chicken wings.
+They are golden brown, finger-licking good, and better than any bar or restaurant.

 Table of Contents

-- Light breading.
-Consisting of flour, cornstarch, and spices, these chicken wings turn out light and crispy, never oily (like oven fried chicken!).
+• Light breading.
+Made with flour, cornstarch, and spices, this recipe makes these chicken wings light and crispy, never oily (like oven fried chicken!).

-- Can be made gluten-free.
-Like with chicken cutlets or chicken nuggets, swapping regular white flour with gluten-free flour is the only change needed to make this recipe gluten-free.
+• Can be made gluten-free.
+Swapping regular white flour with gluten-free flour is the only change needed to make this recipe gluten-free.

-What we love about these wings is just how easy they are to customize.
-We like to keep things simple, but you can dredge them in your favorite sauces, add more spices (like in our turkey wings or garlic parmesan wings) or even double fry them.
+• It’s so easy to customize!
+We like to keep things simple, but you can dredge them in your favorite sauces, add more spices, or even double-fry them.

 Ingredients needed